tomjoht/learnapidoc/_docs/documenting_code/docapis_code_difficulty.md

 > I think that if you're going to produce API documentation, there are 3 things that should either be included in it or that you should do in the course of making it.
 The most important thing, I think, if you just want people to just start using it is code examples.
 There are many API documentation generators that will generate code samples for you.
 Sometimes they're not great, so having someone actually go through and vet those code samples to make sure that they actually work correctly -- that's huge.
 It's one thing to be given a method and how it's called, but for the developer to have to take that and figure out how to make working code, hitting that endpoint, it's just a little bit more of a barrier.
 As opposed to if they can just copy and paste in their browser console to prove that it works to themselves, that's a really nice way to lower the barrier to entry.
 Code samples are huge, and code samples in a variety of languages that people are likely to use with your API. ([Ruthie Ben Dor: API documentation and developer portals 2/3 - YouTube](https://www.youtube.com/watch?v=oItYMZHJv3g))

 Why do engineers so frequently say they want code?
-Code examples show how to implement the abstract, narrative explanation in an actual way.
-In that sense, code is an extremely powerful tool to help users understand the right actions to take.
+Code examples show how to implement an abstract, narrative explanation in an actual way.
+Code shows how to use reference APIs toward some actionable and tangible end.
+In that sense, code is an extremely powerful tool to help users understand how to use your API.

 Despite the importance of code samples, they're often neglected or missing from API docs.
+After all, it's much easier to just cover reference material and let developers figure out how to actually use it constructively.
 In this section of my API course, I'll provide concrete strategies for successfully incorporating code samples into your documentation.

 {% include random_ad2.html %}

+## Next topic

+Go on to the next topic in this series: [What research tells us about documenting code](docapiscode_research_on_documenting_code.html).

 {: .note}
 July 27, 2019.
 I'm currently expanding out the topics in this section.
 Stay tuned for more to come in this section.